-To prime, the main centrifugal pump, An additional small size vacuum pump or a self-priming pump, or a positive displacement pump is used.
+To prime, the main centrifugal pump, An additional small-size vacuum pump or a self-priming pump, or a positive displacement pump is used.
 The discharge line of the main pump is connected to the suction line of the positive displacement priming pump that evacuates all the air in the primary pump and suction piping.

 Priming with Jet Pump:

-Water available at high head is allowed to flow through a nozzle in this method of pump priming.
-The nozzle is designed in such a way that at the jet outside the nozzle the pressure is less than the atmospheric pressure which causes water to be sucked from the sump.
+Water available at the high head is allowed to flow through a nozzle in this method of pump priming.
+The nozzle is designed in such a way that at the jet outside the nozzle, the pressure is less than the atmospheric pressure which causes water to be sucked from the sump.

 Priming with Separator:

 On the discharge side of the pump, an air-water separation chamber or separator is provided for pump priming with a separator.
 A bent suction pipe portion is provided at the inlet of the pump that always maintains some liquid in the pump.
 Through pump discharge or an air vent, Air is separated and expelled and the liquid falls back into the separation chamber due to higher density.